What is a chain conveyor?

 - Conveying of products in either continuous or indexing modes (i.e. the chain stops and starts each time to move a product to the end of the chain using a sensor)

 - Conveyors where changing the speed is necessary.
-Importantly when fitted with a VFD (variable frequency drive), a chain conveyor is a simple conveyor to adjust the speed on
+Importantly when fitted with a VFD (variable frequency drive), a chain driven system is a simple conveyor to adjust the speed on

 - Accumulating products (i.e. for a buffer).
 Chain conveyors generally don’t allow the products to nest up against each other (“accumulate”) without them pushing product off the chain or sideways across the chain.
 If you need accumulation, use a roller conveyor or power and free overhead conveyor